marco-lancini/cartography-queries/README.md

 ## Deployment on Kubernetes

-I've now descibed an automated process to get Neo4J and Cartography up and running in a Kubernetes cluster at: [Automating Cartography Deployments on Kubernetes](https://www.marcolancini.it/2021/blog-cartography-on-kubernetes/).
+I've now described an automated process to get Neo4J and Cartography up and running in a Kubernetes cluster at: [Automating Cartography Deployments on Kubernetes](https://www.marcolancini.it/2021/blog-cartography-on-kubernetes/).